Deuterium

-Deuterium is destroyed in the interiors of stars faster than it is produced.
-Other natural processes are thought to produce only an insignificant amount of deuterium.
-Nearly all deuterium found in nature was produced in the Big Bang 13.8 billion years ago, as the basic or primordial ratio of hydrogen-1 to deuterium (about 26 atoms of deuterium per million hydrogen atoms) has its origin from that time.
-This is the ratio found in the gas giant planets, such as Jupiter.
-The analysis of deuterium–protium ratios in comets found results very similar to the mean ratio in Earth's oceans (156 atoms of deuterium per million hydrogen atoms).
+Nearly all deuterium found in nature was synthesized in the Big Bang 13.8 billion years ago, forming the primordial ratio of ^{2}H to ^{1}H (~26 deuterium nuclei per 10^{6} hydrogen nuclei).
+Deuterium is subsequently produced by the slow stellar proton–proton chain, but rapidly destroyed by exothermic fusion reactions.
+The deuterium–deuterium reaction has the second-lowest energy threshold, and is the most astrophysically accessible, occurring in both stars and brown dwarfs.

+The gas giant planets display the primordial ratio of deuterium.
+Comets show an elevated ratio similar to Earth's oceans (156 deuterium nuclei per 10^{6} hydrogen nuclei).
 This reinforces theories that much of Earth's ocean water is of cometary origin.
-The deuterium–protium ratio of the comet 67P/Churyumov–Gerasimenko, as measured by the Rosetta space probe, is about three times that of Earth water.
-This figure is the highest yet measured in a comet.

-Deuterium–protium ratios thus continue to be an active topic of research in both astronomy and climatology.
+The deuterium ratio of comet 67P/Churyumov–Gerasimenko, as measured by the Rosetta space probe, is about three times that of Earth water.
+This figure is the highest yet measured in a comet, thus deuterium ratios continue to be an active topic of research in both astronomy and climatology.

+Deuterium is used in most nuclear weapons, many fusion power experiments, and as the most effective neutron moderator, primarily in heavy water nuclear reactors.
+It is also used as an isotopic label, in biogeochemistry, NMR spectroscopy, and deuterated drugs.